 It is just a ten-minute walk into the centre of town with two options: one via the road and the other by the seaside path for part of the way.

 The design of the hotel is modern with plenty of space inside and some big panoramic windows in public areas.
-Views from the rooms and suites is either sea view (called seaside as the view may include some tall trees) or inland view which looks onto the hotel car park and some foliage beyond.
+Views from the rooms and suites are either sea view (called seaside as the view may include some tall trees) or inland view which looks onto the hotel car park and some foliage beyond.

 Water-taxis are frequent and easy to use from Korcula Town and there are boat-taxi stops.
 Sometimes, the water taxi may be able to drop you at the dock right by the hotel, by prior agreement.
 We strongly recommend a visit to Badija island with its monastery and pretty pebble beaches and this is a regular stop with a fixed price.